picturamundi/36-qui/README.md

 # Pictura Keyboard Layout Manual

-Pictura is an ergonomic keyboard layout compatible with devices running the ZMK keyboard firmware.
-You can read about how and why I created it as part of a longstanding interest in various writing tools and systems at [picturamundi.com](https://www.picturamundi.com).
+Pictura is an ergonomic keyboard layout compatible with devices running the ZMK keyboard firmware. <!--You can read about how and why I created it as part of a longstanding interest in various writing tools and systems at [picturamundi.com](https://www.picturamundi.com).-->

 For all information on how ZMK works, how to use this layout, how to edit it, and so on, see the official [ZMK documentation](https://zmk.dev/docs).